dantwining/dantwining.github.io/_random/from-macbook-to-rpi-client.md

 ---
 layout: page
-title: How I repurposed a 2008 MacBook as a VNC Client for a Raspberry Pi
+title: Repurposing a 2008 MacBook as a VNC Client for a Raspberry Pi
 ---

 ## What I started with